SimonBlanke/Gradient-Free-Optimizers/README.md

 Gradient-Free-Optimizers provides a collection of easy to use optimization techniques, whose objective function only requires an arbitrary score that gets maximized.

-This makes gradient-free optimization methods capable of performing hyperparameter-optimization of machine learning methods.
-The optimizers in this package only requires the score of the point to decide which point to evaluate next.
+This makes gradient-free methods capable of solving various optimization problems, including:
+- Optimizing arbitrary mathematical functions.
+- Fitting multiple gauss-distributions to data.
+- Hyperparameter-optimization of machine-learning methods.

 <br>